 Lithium soap is the most important thickening additive in industrial greases.
 ICP spectroscopy will provide information on the depletion or not of lithium and detect small wear metal particles (less than 6 microns).

-Dropping Point of Lubricating Grease - GDP - ASTM D566
+Dropping Point of Lubricating Grease - ASTM D566 (Code: GDP)

 The Dropping point of a lubricating grease is the temperature at which the grease passes from a semi solid to a liquid state.
 This grease test establishes and maintains benchmarks for quality control, while identifying the type of grease sampled.